 Michele Betsill.
 2017.
 Trump's Paris withdrawal and the reconfiguration of global climate change governance.
 Chinese Journal of Population, Resources and Environment.
-Published online 3 July 2017.
+15(3): 189-191.

-Susan Opp and and Samantha Mosier.
+Susan M. Opp and Samantha Mosier.
 2017.
 Counting Money: Cities love climate policies if they generate local benefits.
 Public Administration Review.
+Pp. 21-23.

 Janet M. Box-Steffensmeier, Charles P. Campisano, Matthew P. Hitt, and Kevin M. Scott.
 2016.
 Advising, Consenting, Delaying, and Expediting: Senator Influences on Presidential Appointments.
 Studies in American Political Development.
 30(1):19-37.

 Markus Helfen, Elke Schüßler, and Dimitris Stevis.
 2016.
 Translating European Labor Relations Practices to the United States through Global Framework Agreements?
 German and Swedish Multinationals Compared.
 ILR Review.
-(Online First)
+69(3): 631-655.

 Matthew P. Hitt.
 2016.
 Measuring Precedent in a Judicial Hierarchy.
 Law & Society Review.
 50(1): 57-81.

 Susan M. Opp and Todd LaPorte.
 2016.
 A Pracademic View of the EPA’s Office of Policy.
-PS: Political Science and Policy.
+PS: Political Science & Politics.

 Vittorio Merola and Matthew P. Hitt.
 2016.
 Numeracy and the Persuasive Effect of Policy Information and Party Cues.
 Public Opinion Quarterly.
 80(2): 554-562.

-Courtenay Daum.
+Courtenay W. Daum.
 2015.
 The War on Solicitation and Intersectional Subjection: Quality-of-life Policing as a Tool to Control Transgender Populations.
 New Political Science.
-37:4, 562-581.
+37(4): 562-581.

-Courtenay Daum and Holly Boux.
+Courtenay W. Daum and Holly Jeanine Boux.
 2015.
 Stuck between a Rock and a Meth Cooking Husband: What Breaking Bad’s Skyler White Teaches Us About How the War on Drugs and Public Antipathy Constrain Women of Circumstance’s Choices.
 New Mexico Law Review.
-45: Spring 2015, 567-609.
+45: 567-609.

 Dimitris Stevis and Romain Felli.
 2015.
 Global Labour Unions and Just Transition to a Green Economy.
-International Environmental Agreements 15(1): 29-43.
+International Environmental Agreements: Politics, Law and Economics.
+15(1): 29-43.

 Marcela Velasco.
 2015.
 Social Movement Contention in Colombia: 1958-2010.
-In Almeida, Paul and Allen Cordero, eds.
-Handbook of Social Movements across Latin America.
+In Handbook of Social Movements across Latin America, edited by Paul Almeida and Allen Cordero Ulate.
 Springer.